kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 gcloud compute ssh --zone us-central1-f ubuntu@planemo
 ```

+>Remember when you are done using your VM, turn it off.
+You are changed for every hour it is on, and if you forget about it, it will rack up costs quickly.

 To deploy via the web interface
 -------------------------------
 1. Go to your console at https://console.developers.google.com